• Recipes

 You can keep it in an airtight container at room temperature for up to 2 weeks.
 Avoid storing it in the refrigerator, as it will absorb moisture.

-• Crumple parchment paper before using it.
-This helps prevent kombu from sticking to the paper and improves ventilation.
+• Crumple a sheet of parchment paper before using it.
+This helps prevent the kombu from sticking and improves air circulation.

-• After the kombu has cooled, sprinkle salt and sugar over it.
-Sprinkling while the kombu is still warm may cause it to become sticky due to the sugar.
+• After the kombu has cooled, sprinkle it with salt and sugar.
+Sprinkling them while the kombu is still warm can cause it to become sticky due to the sugar.

 If you try this recipe, I’d love to hear what you think.
 Please consider leaving a review and star rating in the comments below.
 If you enjoyed it, I’d really appreciate it if you shared it with your friends.